Freddy-al/alx-low_level_programming/0x00-hello_world/README.md

 2. 2-assembler: This generates the assembly code  and save in an output file.
 3.
 4. 4-puts.c: this prints a sentence using the function puts.
+5. 5-printf.c: prints the sentence using the printf function.